The Evil Dead: Plot

-Five Michigan State University students – Ash Williams, his girlfriend Linda, his sister Cheryl, their friend Scott, and Scott's girlfriend Shelly – vacation at a remote cabin in the rural hills of Tennessee.
-Approaching the cabin, the group notices the porch swing move independently, however, it stops as Scott grabs the door key.
-While Cheryl draws a picture of an old clock, the clock stops, and she hears a faint voice instruct her to "join us."
+A quintet of Michigan State University students – Ash Williams, his girlfriend Linda, his sister Cheryl and their friend Scott, and his girlfriend Shelly – vacation at a remote cabin in the rural hills of Tennessee.
+As the group approaches the cabin, they notice the porch swing move on its own, but it stops when Scott grabs the door key.
+While Cheryl is drawing a picture of an old clock, it stops and she hears a faint voice instructing her to "join us."
 Her hand becomes possessed, turns pale, and draws a picture of a book with a face on its cover.
 Although shaken, she does not mention the incident.

 When the cellar trapdoor flies open during dinner, Shelly, Linda, and Cheryl stay upstairs as Ash and Scott investigate the cellar.
 They find the Naturom Demonto, a Sumerian version of the Egyptian Book of the Dead, along with an archaeologist's tape recorder.
-Scott later plays a tape of incantations that resurrect a demonic entity.
+Scott later plays a tape of incantations that resurrect a demonic entity (The Kandarian Demon).
 Cheryl yells for Scott to turn off the tape recorder, and a tree branch breaks one of the cabin's windows.
 Later that evening, an agitated Cheryl heads into the woods to investigate strange noises, and she is attacked and raped by demonically possessed trees.
 When she escapes and returns to the cabin bruised and anguished, Ash agrees to take her back into town, only to discover that the bridge has been destroyed.
-They return to the cabin, where Ash learns from the tape that the only possible way to kill the entity is to dismember the possessed host.
-As Linda and Shelly play spades, Cheryl correctly calls out the cards without looking at them, turns into a white-eyed zombie known as a “Deadite,” and begins levitating.
-In a raspy voice, she threatens to kill everyone and stabs Linda in the ankle with a pencil, as well as throwing Ash into a shelf.
-Scott knocks Cheryl into the cellar and locks her inside.
+They return to the cabin, where Ash learns from the tape that the only way to kill the entity is to dismember the possessed host.
+As Linda and Shelly play Spades, Cheryl correctly calls out the cards without looking at them, turns into a white-eyed monster (Note: Later identified as a "Deadite" in Evil Dead II (1987)), and begins levitating.
+In a raspy voice, she threatens to kill everyone, stabs Linda in the ankle with a pencil, and throws Ash into a shelf.
+Scott knocks Cheryl into the cellar and detains her inside.